openstack/rally/doc/source/quick_start/tutorial/step_2_input_task_format.rst

         "sla": { <different SLA configs> }
     }

-Multiple benchmarks in a single task
+Multiple subtasks in a single task
 ------------------------------------

 As an example, let's edit our configuration file from